A Dozen Wild NASCAR Race Cars

 4. 1956 Chevrolet Bel Air

 In 1956, NASCAR launched a Convertible Division that would run through the 1959 season.
 The first Daytona 500 in 1959 had one of its twin qualifying races reserved for convertibles only.
-In the inaugural Daytona race, 20 of the 59 cars that competed were convertibles, including the 1957 Oldsmobile that NASCAR Hall of Famer Richard Petty (2010) drove.
+In the inaugural Daytona race, 20 of the 59 cars that competed were convertibles, including the 1957 Oldsmobile that Richard Petty (Class of 2010) drove.
 Chevrolet convertibles, like the one Tom Pistone piloted in his victory at Chicago’s Soldier Field in 1956, were very popular with drivers.

 5. 1961 Pontiac Tempest